torbsd/openbsd-ports/README.md

 careful using this stuff.
 You must be runing OpenBSD -current and have your ports and src synced up (like I said: running -current).

-As of 20 May 2015 we have almost finished updating the existing ports to the correct versions for TBB 4.5.1, the latest release.
-This work is done in the `develop` branch in this repository, so if you want to see make sure to switch branches.
-The `master` branch is still at 4.0.8.
+As of 20 May 2015 we have completed preliminary work for updating to TBB 4.5.1, the latest release; these are in the `develop` branch.
+The `master` branch of this repository has ports for the 4.0.8 release;
+I'll merge develop onto master as soon as our internal testing is complete for the updated packages.

 I stay consistent with the version of Firefox ESR that is in ports wrt. which version of tor-browser I base the port on.
 This is why